texnixe/footnotes/README.md

 This plugin extends [Kirby CMS](http://getkirby.com) with some basic and extremely easy footnote functionalities.
 The syntax is simple to understand and if the plugin is removed the remaining text still makes sense.

-**The plugin is free.
-However, I would really appreciate if you could support me with a [moral license](https://gumroad.com/l/kirby-footnotes)!**

 ## Table of Contents
 1. [Requirements](#Requirements)